Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

-We compare how well the ideal graph condition is met for the two versions, and investigate its influence on clustering.
+We first compare how well the ideal graph condition is met for the two versions qualitatively from the view of the structure of similarity matrix, and then propose a measure for quantitative evaluation.
+Finally we compare the clustering performance of the two versions.

 First, a clearer block-diagonal structure of the similarity matrix indicates the condition is met better.
-Similarity matrices on some representative data sets are shown in Figure~\ref{fig:W}.
-We see that so long as the data has clear clusters, the similarity matrix of kernel version will meet the ideal graph condition well.
-But that of the original-data version does not necessarily be so.
-In Figure~\ref{fig:W} (a)-(c), the condition is satisfied from well to badly by the original-data version, as can be expected from the data distributions of these data sets (see Figure~\ref{fig:gaussClassPoints:g2} and Figure~\ref{fig:usps3 iris}).
+The similarity matrices on some representative data sets are shown in Figure~\ref{fig:W}.
+We see that so long as the data has clear clusters, the similarity matrix of the kernel version will meet the condition well, but that of the linear version does not necessarily be so.
+In Figure~\ref{fig:W} (a)-(c), the condition is deviated more and more for the linear version, as can be expected from the data distributions of these data sets (see Figure~\ref{fig:gaussClassPoints:g2} and Figure~\ref{fig:usps3 iris}).

-Next, we investigate the condition quantitatively.
-Based on the eigengap (Davis-Kahan) theorem of matrix perturbation (see Theorem~7 of \cite{von2007tutorial}), we propose a $\rho$ value, measuring how well the ideal graph condition is met.
-The $\rho$ value of a similarity matrix $W\in\mathbb{R}^{n\times n}$ for $1\leq K<n$ clusters is defined as
+Next, based on the eigengap (Davis-Kahan) theorem of matrix perturbation (see Theorem~7 of \cite{von2007tutorial}), we propose a $\rho$ value, measuring how well the ideal graph condition is met.
+The $\rho$ value of a similarity matrix $W\in\mathbb{R}^{n\times n}$ for $1\leq r<n$ clusters is defined as